reaper47/recipya/docs/website/docs/development/workflow/add-endpoint.md

 The final piece of the puzzle involves writing the `s.Repository.SearchRecipes` function.
 The repository is an interface that declares functions for interacting with a database.
 Currently, Recipya supports [sqlite](https://github.com/reaper47/recipya/blob/main/internal/services/sqlite_service.go) only.
-To support other databases, we need define a struct satisf the [RepositoryService](https://github.com/reaper47/recipya/blob/main/internal/services/service.go) interface.
+To support other databases, we need define a struct to satisfy the [RepositoryService](https://github.com/reaper47/recipya/blob/main/internal/services/service.go) interface.

 Let's declare the function within the `RepositoryService` interface.
 The functions are declared alphabetically.